isaacnmm/pestpolicy-hugo2XX/content/posts/do-chipmunks-live-underground/index.md

 ##  **Do Chipmunks Live In Trees?**

 Yes!
-Chipmunks will make their way to [forest, bush or woodland](https://blog.nwf. org/2011/12/not-alvin-and-the-chipmunks-10-facts-about-the-real-rodents/) in search of food and hideouts on attack.
+Chipmunks will make their way to [forest, bush or woodland](https://blog.nwf.org/2011/12/not-alvin-and-the-chipmunks-10-facts-about-the-real-rodents/)in search of food and hideouts on attack.
 Some sources of food for Chipmunk such as nuts, seeds, grass, plant matter or birds egg are found on/in trees/forest.

 Chipmunks make nest in bushes or burrow wood to create their shelter in the forest.
 You may find sizable burrows on stems of large trees, which elongate upward these, may belong to Chipmunks.